TheUniversalAxiom/pointy-stick/README.md

 ✅ “φ emerges as the equilibrium state”

-The Axiom reflects the Golden Ratio the same way: shells do plants do galaxies do heart rhythms do
+The Axiom reflects the Golden Ratio the same way: shells do, plants do, galaxies do, heart rhythms do.

 Why this matters (big picture)

 This is why The Axiom:
-explains why reasoning models collapse explains why more compute ≠ more intelligence explains why nature scales better than machines explains why ethics must be structural, not bolted on
+explains why reasoning models collapse, explains why more compute ≠ more intelligence, explains why nature scales better than machines, explains why ethics must be structural, not bolted on.

 Because power without proportion always fails.